North Powys Wellbeing Programme

 Transforming health & wellbeing

-In addition to transforming health and wellbeing services through a new model of care is a once in a lifetime opportunity to create a Multi-agency Wellbeing Campus in the heart of Newtown.
+In addition to transforming health and wellbeing services through a new model of care and wellbeing there is a once in a lifetime opportunity to create a Multi-agency Health and Wellbeing Campus in the heart of Newtown.
 This could be the first intergenerational campus for Powys, and could include primary education, health, social care and supported accommodation.

 The preferred site for the campus is adjacent to Park Street, Newtown.
-Services currently on the site include the Park Day Centre, Newtown Integrated Family Centre (formerly Ysgol Dafydd Llwyd) health services and two primary schools, Ysgol Hafren and Ladywell Green.
+Services currently on the site include the Park Day Centre, Newtown Integrated Family Centre (formerly the Ysgol Dafydd Llwyd building) health services, the library and Ysgol Calon y Dderwen.